haltu/muuri/README.md

 Muuri depends on the following libraries:
 * [Velocity](https://github.com/julianshapiro/velocity) (1.2.x)
-* [Hammer.js](https://github.com/hammerjs/hammer.js) (2.0.x) optional, required only if you are using the draggin feature
+* [Hammer.js](https://github.com/hammerjs/hammer.js) (2.0.x) optional, required only if you are using the dragging feature

 **First, include Muuri and it's dependencies in your site.**